RETREAT FAQ

 Do I need travel insurance?

 Travel insurance is not required but recommended.
-Many credit cards include travel insurance benefits be sure to check your coverage details.
+Many credit cards include travel insurance benefits so be sure to check your coverage details.

 ————————————